 Dining at Quimby Country

-In Peak Season, we serve three meals a day in our dining room, in addition to offering box lunches for people on the go.
+In our All Inclusive Family Camp Season, we serve three meals a day in our dining room, in addition to offering box lunches for people on the go.
 Depending on the weather, we have two cookouts, a Northeast Kingdom Barbecue on Tuesday and a Lobster Bake on Friday.
 All taking advantage of the best local produce and ingredients available.

 SAMPLE DINNER MENU | SAMPLE LUNCH MENU